Middle East Council of Churches: Service Programs

 The Department of Services for Palestinian refugees was formed in 1951 to respond to the humanitarian crisis caused by the Arab-Israeli war of 1948.
 It has evolved into an organization which works in the West Bank, Gaza, Nazareth, Lebanon, Jordan.

+Patriarchs and Heads of Churches in Jerusalem

+The churches present in Holy Land periodically share common statements dealing with current issues under the banner of the Patriarchs and Heads of Churches in Jerusalem.
+The churches represented are led by the Greek Orthodox Church of Jerusalem, the Armenian Patriarchate of Jerusalem, and the Catholics Latin Patriarchate of Jerusalem and Custody of the Holy Land.
+They are accompanied by the Coptic Orthodox Church of Alexandria, the Syriac Orthodox Church of Antioch, the Ethiopian Orthodox Tewahedo Church (not part of this council), the Greek Melkite Catholic Church, the Maronite Catholic Church, the Armenian Catholic Church, the Syriac Catholic Church, the Episcopal Church in Jerusalem and the Middle East and the Evangelical Lutheran Church in Jordan and the Holy Land.

 Criticism

 Opposition to Christian Zionism and Restorationism

 Christian Zionists, who have long represented a fragment of historic and contemporary Protestants, are characterised as those "distort the interpretation of the Word of God" and "damage intra-Christian relations".